Trevor Harris: Montreal Alouettes

 On October 17, 2021, Harris was traded to the Montreal Alouettes in exchange for Antonio Simmons.
 Harris played in the final four regular season games to close out the season, starting the last three games.
-He also started the Alouettes' lone playoff game against the Tiger-Cats, which they lost 23-12, bringing Montreal's season to an end.
+He also started the Alouettes' lone playoff game against the Tiger-Cats, which they lost 23–12, bringing Montreal's season to an end.
 On December 20, 2021, Harris was released by the Alouettes.
-According to TSN sports journalist and reporter Dave Naylor Harris' contract in the 2022 season would have been upwards of $500,000, with a considerable bonus due in the winter offseason.
+According to TSN sports journalist and reporter Dave Naylor Harris's contract in the 2022 season would have been upwards of $500,000, with a considerable bonus due in the winter offseason.
 The Alouettes had previously agreed to a contract extension with starting quarterback Vernon Adams.

 On February 9, 2022, it was announced that Harris had re-signed with the Alouettes.
 Harris began the 2022 season as the backup quarterback to Adams, however, after the offence only gained 21 yards in the first quarter of the team's second game, Harris was inserted into the game to lead the team.
 When Khari Jones was relieved of his duties in early-July, interim head coach Danny Maciocia continued with Harris as the starting quarterback.
-Harris started 15 games for the Alouettes in 2022, with an 8–7 record, and led the team to a second place finish in the East Division.
+Harris started 15 games for the Alouettes in 2022, with an 8–7 record, and led the team to a second-place finish in the East Division.
 After a win over the Hamilton Tiger-Cats in the East Semi-Final, he completed 25 passes out of 30 attempts for 362 yards and one touchdown in the 34–27 loss to the Toronto Argonauts in the East Final.
 In early February 2023, as a pending free agent, Harris was non-committal about returning to Montreal for the 2023 season.